perishllc/nautilus/README.md

 - [ ] setting that let you choose which username to display in the app if multiple are registered
 - [ ] paper wallet generator / sender in app
 - [ ] request / pay buttons from usernames [requires server-side work]
-- [ ] replace android/app/src/main/ic_launcher-web.png *must* be 512x512 for the play store

 #### Changes so far
 - [x] removed natricons